0xlax/0xlax.github.io/content/about.md

 ### Hello!
-I'm **Lax**, a researcher interested in multi-chain and cryptography.
-Also, interested in low level kernel stuff.
+I'm Harshith, a 20 year old researcher interested in multi-chain, cryptography & close to the metal kernel stuff.